 4) Never allow a search of your vehicle.
 Many times, the officer that stops you will ask you to agree to a search of your vehicle.
 You have the right to say no if this is asked of you.
 If an officer has enough reason to get a search warrant, he or she will.
 If not, then why search?
 Simply say no if you are asked!
 But always be polite and never feel as though you must explain why.

 5) Courteously refuse to answer any additional questions.
 When officers stop drivers, they will ask questions about what you have had to drink and how much you have had.
 The best way to respond to this question is: “I can only answer questions with the advice of my attorney.”
-Please note that you do not have to call or even have attorney at that exact moment.
+Please note that you do not have to call or even have an attorney at that exact moment.
 However, such a statement usually stops any further questions by invoking your constitutional rights, If and when the officer reads your Miranda rights, the answer should always be exactly the same.

 6) Always cooperate in any way that you can.
 Cooperation means having a pleasant and calm attitude, as well as being polite.
 You do not need to answer questions, complete field tests, or even talk.
 But you should note that your attitude, appearance, and anything you say could become part of the officer’s report.
 This report could be used against you, so make sure you are extremely careful.
 By no means should you ever crack jokes, cry, apologize to the officer, admit any wrongdoing, or confess.